Friends, what do you want more than anything?

 But if you are here today and you are aware of your sins, if you are longing for forgiveness but you’re worried that Jesus won’t hear you, if you are worried that you don’t have enough faith, or the right kind of faith, or something like that —

-Then I have good news for you: your longing for Jesus’ forgiveness is faith.
+Then I have good news for you: that longing for Jesus’ forgiveness is faith.
 And if you have faith, then Jesus has already seen it.
 He has already said, “Friend, your sins are forgiven!”
 So go home today praising God!
 And continue to join us.
 Continue to learn, along with the rest of us, what that forgiveness means for your life.

 Now, to those of us who have been Christians for a while, who are a little more mature in the faith: what does God have to say to us?